zavocc/debdroid/README.md

 debdroid launch --asroot
 ```

-If you want to enter debian other than shell, you can pass commands by doing:
+If you want to enter Debian other than shell, you can pass commands by doing:
 ```
 debdroid launch -- [command]
 ```